Xelurel AI Documentation

 Rate Limits

-Xelurel AI enforces three independent rate limits on /api/v1/assess.
-All three must pass for the request to proceed.
+Xelurel AI enforces two independent rate limits on /api/v1/assess.
+Both must pass for the request to proceed.
 When a limit is exceeded, the API returns 429 with a Retry-After header.

 Handling 429 responses